aojengineering/tiny_tetris/README.md

 Hardware used was a custom 5 button setup connected to a Arduino Uno and displayed on a 1 inch feature phone screen.

 About me:
   An experienced embedded developer who has performed full lifecycle development on a wide variety of safety-critical embedded applications for avionics, rail and agricultural machinery.
+Mostly working in C, C++, ADA etc. and a variety of scripting languages for automated testing.
 The Arduino is certainly a faster setup than other micros I have coded on!
   -Andrew O. Jones